-The Functions and Duties of Real Estate Agent under RERA are provided under section 10, which are as follows:
+The Functions and Duties of promoter or Real Estate Agent under RERA are provided under section 10, which are as follows:

 - An Agent cannot facilitate the sale or purchase of any apartment, building, or plot which is not registered with the RERA Authority;

 - A Real Estate Agent needs to maintain books of account, documents, and records concerning the project;

 - A Real Estate Agent cannot engage himself in any Unfair Trade Practice;

 - A Real Estate Agent must facilitate all the information and documents to the buyer at the time of booking;

 - Or discharge any other function as may be specified.

 The term unfair trade practice includes the following: